trev-f/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

 . venv/bin/activate
 ```

-Run an initial check to be sure the template was installed correctly, install the initial requirements,
+Run an initial check to be sure the template was installed correctly, install the included Python package as an executable (allows for use of CLI), install required external packages,
 and make sure intial linting, tests, and formatting runs correctly.
 All these checks and tests should pass.

 ```bash